MohitDabas/mohitdabas.github.io/_posts/2024-11-30-linux-maldev-tlsbased-reverse-shell.md

 import zlib
 from threading import Thread
 ```

 ### External dependencies for Server:
 ```bash
 pip install pycryptodome
 ```
+**opensessl** must be installed on the system to generate the self-signed certificate.

 ### Modules and Their Purpose